microsoft/psi-samples/Samples/HoloLensSample/README.md

 hands.Right.Write("Hands.Right", store);
 ```

 Note: The visualizer for hand tracking data is defined in `Microsoft.Psi.MixedReality.Visualization.Windows`.
-Follow the instructions for [3rd Party Visualizers](https://github.com/microsoft/psi/wiki/3rd-Party-Visualizers) to add this project's assembly to `PsiStudioSettings.xml` in order to visualize hands in PsiStudio.
+The visualizers for 3D depth and image camera views are defined in `Microsoft.Psi.Spatial.Euclidean.Visualization.Windows`.
+Follow the instructions for [3rd Party Visualizers](https://github.com/microsoft/psi/wiki/3rd-Party-Visualizers) to add those projects' assemblies to `PsiStudioSettings.xml` in order to visualize 3D hands and camera views in PsiStudio.

 Here's an example visualization of streams persisted by the "Bees Demo":